720-748-9908 BOARD LOGIN

 Request a Speaker

-HeartLight Center offers a variety of educational presentations for professionals, community members, and groups and can be a consultation resource for you and your team for the grief work you do.
+HeartLight Center offers a variety of educational presentations for professional organizations, community members and groups, and can be a consultation resource for you and your team for the grief work you do.

 To learn more or schedule a presentation, click the button below to send us a message.